TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/rms-sharepoint.md

 ## Recommended troubleshooting steps

 Please read the following info: [Configuring a SharePoint server to use the connector](https://docs.microsoft.com/azure/information-protection/configure-servers-rms-connector#configuring-a-sharepoint-server-to-use-the-connector)<br>
-Please check the registry settings are defined as well as described here:[SharePoint 2016 or SharePoint 2013 registry settings](https://docs.microsoft.com/azure/information-protection/rms-connector-registry-settings#sharepoint-2016-or-sharepoint-2013-registry-settings)<br>
+Please check the registry settings are defined as well as described here: [SharePoint 2016 or SharePoint 2013 registry settings](https://docs.microsoft.com/azure/information-protection/rms-connector-registry-settings#sharepoint-2016-or-sharepoint-2013-registry-settings)<br>

-## Potential issues:

-## Admin cannot enable IRM in SharePoint
+## Potential issues: Admin cannot enable IRM in SharePoint

 1. Check the SharePoint Admin UI, that the server is configured with the “Use this RMS server” and pointing it manually to the Connector URL (not to the Microsoft RMS URL).